kaazing/gateway/doc/admin-reference/r_conf_service.md

 ##### Example

 The following example shows a `service` element with the `socks.mode` set to `reverse`.
-This configuration causes the Gateway to interpret the SOCKS URI as a connect URI, as shown in line 8:
+This configuration causes the Gateway to interpret the SOCKS URI as a connect URI:

 ``` xml
 <service>